Special Values of Anticyclotomic L-functions Modulo \lambda

 where the element $h_{\mathcal{P}}$ is as specified in (\ref{order}).
 If $\theta_{m}=0$ as a $k$-valued function, then

-Let $q=p^{f}$ denote the cardinality of the residue class field $O_{F}/\mathcal{P}$.
-By means of Lemma \ref{char} below, we get This yields a contradiction since $q^{m-1}\theta^{+}$ is non-zero by Lemma 4.12 in \cite{cor-vat}; the proof of this lemma uses the fact that $\theta$ is non-eisenstein modulo $\lambda^{\mu}$.
-The reader is referred to \cite{cor-vat} for a description of the function $\theta^{+}$ and its properties $($see, for example, Section 1.6, Theorem 5.10 and the Appendix$)$. \end{proof} \begin{corollary} $\theta_{m}$ is non-exceptional as a $k$-valued function. \end{corollary} \begin{lemma} For $a\in O_{F}/\mathcal{P}^{m}$, we have
+By means of Lemma \ref{char} below, we get This yields a contradiction since $p^{m-1}\theta^{+}$ is non-zero by Lemma 4.12 in \cite{cor-vat}; the proof of this lemma uses the fact that $\theta$ is non-eisenstein modulo $\lambda^{\mu}$.
+The reader is referred to \cite{cor-vat} for a description of the function $\theta^{+}$ and its properties $($see, for example, Section 1.6, Theorem 5.10 and the Appendix$)$. \end{proof} \begin{corollary} $\theta_{m}$ is non-exceptional as a $k$-valued function. \end{corollary} \begin{lemma} For $a\in O_{F_{\mathcal{P}}}/\mathcal{P}^{m}$, we have

 \end{lemma} \begin{proof} The statement of the lemma follows trivially for $a\equiv0\mod\mathcal{P}^{m}$.
 For the remaining cases, we write Notice that if $a\in \mathcal{P}^{m-1}/\mathcal{P}^{m}$, we have Otherwise, we get . \end{proof} \begin{proposition} The function $\theta_{m,\mathcal{D}}:M_{H_{m,\mathcal{D}}}\rightarrow k$ is a non-zero eigenfunction for all Hecke operators $T_{v}$ away from $\mathcal{P}\mathcal{N}'\mathcal{D}'$ with $T_{v}\theta_{m,\mathcal{D}}=a_{v}\theta_{m,\mathcal{D}}$. \end{proposition} \begin{proof} By definition $($see \cite{cor-vat} p. $57 \theta_{m,\mathcal{D}}=\sum_{d\mid \mathcal{D}'}\chi_{0}(\sigma_{d})(\alpha_{d}.\theta_{m}), \theta_{m,\mathcal{D}}=\sum_{d\mid\frac{\mathcal{D}'}{Q}}\chi_{0}(\sigma_{d})(\alpha_{d}.\theta_{m})+\chi_{0}(\sigma_{Q})\alpha_{Q}.\sum_{d\mid\frac{\mathcal{D}'}{Q}}\chi_{0}(\sigma_{d})(\alpha_{d}.\theta_{m}). )$ that $\vartheta_{1}$ factors through the norm map as a $k$-valued function, which is a contradiction to the fact that $a_{v}\not\equiv q_{v}+1\mod \lambda^{\mu}$ for some $v\in S$ $($Lemma \ref{eis}$)$.
 Hence, $a\vartheta_{1}+b\alpha_{Q}.\vartheta_{2}$ is non-zero.
 Not only this, but $a\vartheta_{1}+b\alpha_{Q}.\vartheta_{2}$ is also an eigenfunction for all $T_{v}$ $(v\nmid \mathcal{P}\mathcal{N}'\mathcal{D}')$ with the same eigenvalues as $\vartheta_{1}$ and $\vartheta_{2}$.